The Cider Mill Bar

 The Garden Room

-The Garden Room serves as a café during the day, from Spring to Autumn.
+The Garden Room serves as a café during the day, all year round.
 Every evening throughout the year, it is transformed into a unique opportunity to enjoy fine dining, whilst overlooking stunning views of the floodlit ruins of the abbey.

 The Garden Room caters for all tastes and you may be assured that the finest local ingredients go into every freshly home cooked meal.